OOIDA submits comments to FDA about possible reclassification of marijuana

 Marijuana’s medical benefits are enough to remove it from the Schedule I list of controlled substances, the Owner-Operator Independent Drivers Association wrote in formal comments to the U.S. Food and Drug Administration.

-OOIDA filed comments on Oct.
+OOIDA’s filed comments on Oct.
 31 in response to the FDA’s notice about possibly changing marijuana’s drug classification.
+The drugs under review include marijuana, as well as several synthetic cannabinoids, fentanyls and other substances.

 Schedule I drugs are defined as “substances with no currently accepted medical use and a high potential for abuse.”
 In addition to marijuana, some current examples of Schedule I drugs include heroin, LSD, ecstasy, and peyote.
 Meanwhile, cocaine and methamphetamine are listed as Schedule II drugs by the U.S. Drug Enforcement Administration.